yehaha9876/gitlab/doc/user/project/issues/related_issues.md

 > [Introduced][ee-1797] in [GitLab Enterprise Edition Starter][ee] 9.3.

 Related issues are a bi-directional relationship between any two issues and appear in a block below the issue description.
+Issues can be across groups and projects.

-The relationship only shows up in the UI if the user has [permissions] to see both issues.
+The relationship only shows up in the UI if the user has write [permissions] to see both issues (`> Guest`).

 ## Adding a related issue

 You can relate one issue to the other by clicking the issue count badge "+" button in the header of the related issue block.
-Then use the input that will appear where you can type in the issue reference.
+Then use the input that will appear where you can type in the issue reference or paste in a link to an issue.

 Valid references will be added to a temporary list that you can review.
 When ready, click the green "Add related issues" button to submit.